Keira Flannery

-Keira Flannery (born 24 September 2005) is an English women's footballer who plays as a midfielder for Women's Super League 2 club Charlton Athletic on loan from West Ham United.
+Keira Flannery (born 24 September 2005) is an English women's footballer who plays as a central midfielder for Women's Super League club Charlton Athletic.
 She has represented England at under-17, under-18 and under-19 youth levels.

 Club career

+West Ham United

-After several years with Arsenal Women's youth team, Flannery joined West Ham on 22 July 2022 at aged 16 feeling there was more opportunity for first-team football.
+Flannery spent several years with Arsenal Women's youth team.
+Flannery joined West Ham on 22 July 2022 at age 16 feeling there was more opportunity for first-team football.
 West Ham were also the club she had supported all her life having once walked out with West Ham captain, Kevin Nolan as a mascot before a game at Upton Park.
 She chose squad number 41, the same as her idol, Declan Rice.

 Flannery made her Women's Super League debut for West Ham on 28 September 2022 against Chelsea coming on as an 87th-minute substitute for Lisa Evans in a 3–1 defeat.

 On 29 January 2023, she provided an assist in the 2–0 win over Wolverhampton Wanderers in the 2022–23 FA Cup, impressing in the West Ham side and being named Player of the Match.

+Loan to Gillingham

 In February 2023, Flannery joined National League South side Gillingham on loan for the remainder of the 2022–23 season.

+Loan to Reading

 On 31 January 2024, she joined Championship side Reading on loan for the remainder of the 2023–24 season, making her debut on 4 February in a 1–0 win over Sunderland.

+Charlton Athletic

 On 4 September 2025, Flannery joined Women's Super League 2 club Charlton Athletic on a season-long loan.
+In June 2026, Charlton confirmed that Flannery would return to parent club West Ham following the conclusion of her loan.

+On 24 August 2026, Flannery signed a permanent three year deal with Charlton, which was the longest contract ever given to a Charlton Athletic Women's player.